24 results found

-Kyvelou P, Gardner L, Nethercot D, Utilising Composite Action in Light Steel Framing, 8th European Conference on Steel and Composite Structures, EASEC15
+Kyvelou P, Gardner L, Nethercot D, 2017, Utilising Composite Action in Light Steel Framing, 15th East Asia Pacific Conference on Structural Engineering and Construction, EASEC15

 Kyvelou P, Gardner L, Nethercot DA, 2017, Testing and Analysis of Composite Cold-Formed Steel and Wood-Based Flooring Systems, Journal of Structural Engineering, Vol: 143, ISSN: 0733-9445